cosmos/interchain-security/docs/docs/adrs/adr-018-remove-vscmatured.md

 To stop the consumer chains from sending `VSCMaturedPackets`, it is sufficient to not sore the maturity time of `VSCPacket`s when receiving them, i.e., do not call `SetPacketMaturityTime` from the `OnRecvVSCPacket()` method.
 Note that eventually, no additional `VSCMaturedPackets` will be added to the sending queue as `QueueVSCMaturedPackets` iterates over elapsed maturity times.
 In addition, to cleanup the code, the `QueueVSCMaturedPackets` must be removed.

-TODO:

-- adapt `UnbondingTime` and how relayers will interact with the consumer chain

 #### Messages